<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=429271514207517&amp;ev=PageView&amp;noscript=1">

 W

-Wafer (solar)
+Wafer (Solar)

 A wafer is the third step or component of the solar panel value chain.
 Solar ingots are sliced very thinly into solar wafers.
 Many solar manufacturing facilities that specialize in ingot production also produce wafers.